 "You can give yourself a massive headache and a great amount of stress trying to wangle some sense of believability into it".

-If Brosnan wanted his Bond to take on a tougher edge, then I’m sure that would’ve happened.
-You have to question why he didn’t set his stall out early.
+That would've happened if Brosnan wanted his Bond to take on a tougher edge.
+You have to question why he didn't set his stall out early.

-Maybe that reflects his insecurities about playing the role, or that he needed Tarantino to finally drag a decent performance out of him.
-The American director boasted that it was his idea to make Casino Royale into a film:
+Maybe that reflects his insecurities about playing the role, or he needed Tarantino to drag a decent performance out of him.
+The American director boasted it was his idea to make Casino Royale into a film:

 "The reason they did Casino Royale all comes down to me, but they said it was unfilmable".

 It sounds like Quentin is blowing too much smoke up his arse there.
-The producers always wanted to do it once they’d won the rights, which they spent decades fighting for.
+The producers always wanted to do it once they'd won the rights they had spent decades fighting for.

 In October 2005, 37-year-old Daniel Craig was announced as Bond number six.
-Ian Fleming’s 1954 novel, Casino Royale, would be the basis for the film.
-The press and Internet fanboys already had his claws in him — all because he had blonde hair, turned up to his unveiling in a life jacket, and, apparently, couldn’t drive a manual car.
-I’m sure they all feel slightly silly now.
+Ian Fleming's 1954 novel Casino Royale would be the basis for the film.
+The press and Internet fanboys already had their claws in him.
+They took aim because he had blonde hair, turned up to his unveiling in a life jacket, and, apparently, couldn't drive a manual car.
+I'm sure they all feel slightly silly now.

-It was time to latch on to Bourne being born and Batman beginning all over again.
-Bond was getting a reboot.
-It was out with Brosnan’s half Sean Connery/half Roger Moore, and in with Craig’s “half monk/half hitman”.
+It was time to latch on to Bourne being born, Batman beginning all over again, and Bond getting a reboot.
+It was out with Brosnan's half Sean Connery/half Roger Moore and in with Craig's "half monk/half hitman".